leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Technical Specifications.md

 - **Documentation Team Members**: Responsible for recording cube rotations, capturing the construction process on film, and maintaining comprehensive documentation for future reference.

 ## Introduction

 The Rubik's Art Fresco is a permanent artwork commissioned by ALGOSUP, consisting of Rubik's cubes arranged to form a pixelated image[^3] representing the institution.
 This technical specification outlines the detailed implementation plan for the creation, installation, and maintenance of the fresco.

 ## Deliverable

 The deliverable for this project is a visually striking and meticulously constructed fresco created entirely from Rubik's cubes.
 The fresco will serve as a permanent feature within ALGOSUP, displayed in what is currently the library and visible from both the interior and exterior of the building.
+The project must be delivered by October 26.

 ## Requirements